Corporate Information & Records Management Office

 - Assessing compliance

-Through these initiatives, the CIRMO ensures that information management policy, training and compliance are aligned and integrated.
-The CIRMO also ensures that accountability for government’s many information management functions is well understood and transparent.
+Through these initiatives, CIRMO ensures that information management policy, training and compliance are aligned and integrated.
+CIRMO also ensures that accountability for government’s many information management functions is well understood and transparent.

-The CIRMO falls under the leadership of the Chief Records Officer, appointed in December 2015.
-The Chief Records Officer is responsible for all of the B.C. government’s information management practices, legislation and policies.
+CIRMO falls under the leadership of the Chief Records Officer (CRO), who is responsible for all of the B.C. government’s information management practices, legislation and policies.

-The Chief Records Officer leads a team of professional and experienced records managers, archivists, and privacy and access professionals.
+The CRO leads a team of professional and experienced records managers, archivists, and privacy and access professionals.
 Their mandate is to modernize and transform government’s information management legislation, policies, practices, operations, training and compliance.

 - Comprehensive access to information, including through Freedom of Information requests and through proactive disclosure